adnxy/optic-react-native/README.md

 ### Re-renders
 Monitors component re-render frequency and prop changes.
 Useful for identifying unnecessary re-renders and optimization opportunities.

+### Network Requests
+Tracks network request performance:
+- Request duration
+- Status codes
+- Success/failure states
+- Color-coded based on performance thresholds:
+  - Green: ≤ 200ms
+  - Yellow: ≤ 500ms
+  - Red: > 500ms

+### FPS (Frames Per Second)
+Monitors app frame rate:
+- Real-time FPS display
+- Color-coded based on performance:
+  - Green: ≥ 60 FPS
+  - Yellow: ≥ 30 FPS
+  - Red: < 30 FPS

 ## Troubleshooting

 ### Overlay Not Visible
 - Ensure `Overlay` is mounted at the root level of your app
 - Check if any other components might be covering it (z-index issues)
-- Verify that `InitOptic()` was called before rendering the overlay
+- Verify that `initOptic()` was called before rendering the overlay

 ### Missing Metrics
-- Make sure `InitOptic()` is called early in your app's lifecycle
+- Make sure `initOptic()` is called early in your app's lifecycle
 - Check that the feature isn't disabled in the options
 - For re-render tracking, verify `useRenderMonitor` is properly implemented

+### Network Requests Not Showing
+- Ensure `network: true` is set in `initOptic` options
+- Check if the fetch API is being intercepted properly
+- Verify that requests are being made after initialization

 ### Performance Impact
 The library is designed to be lightweight, but if you notice performance issues:
-- Disable features you don't need in `InitOptic` options
+- Disable features you don't need in `initOptic` options
 - Remove `useRenderMonitor` from frequently updating components
 - Consider using the library only in development builds